 Biography

-Mitchell Siporin (1910–1976) was an American painter and muralist whose work for the Section of Fine Arts made him one of the most respected public artists of the New Deal era.
+Mitchell Siporin (1910–1976) was an American painter and muralist whose work for the WPA Federal Art Project and the Treasury Section of Fine Arts made him one of the most respected public artists of the New Deal era.
 Known for his strong compositions, social awareness, and narrative clarity, Siporin brought a modern, humanistic voice to federal mural commissions.

-His Missouri mural cycle — completed for the St. Louis Post Office in 1942 — is one of the most ambitious and historically rich New Deal projects in the state, depicting Missouri’s frontier, wartime, and postwar identity.
+His most significant Missouri contribution is the monumental seven‑panel mural cycle created for the St. Louis Post Office in 1941, executed in collaboration with fellow artist Edward Millman.
+This cycle is one of the largest and most ambitious New Deal mural projects in the Midwest.

 Missouri Works